playframework/playframework/documentation/manual/tutorial/PlayApplicationOverview.md

 Follow these steps to drill down into the source files:

-> **Note:** In the following procedures, for Windows shells, substitute / for \ in path names (no need to change URL path names though).
+> **Note:** In the following procedures, for Windows shells, use \ in place of / in path names (no need to change URL path names though).

 Using a command window or GUI, look at the contents of the top-level project directory.
 The following directories contain application components: